Brian DeVore Consulting

 Observability stack design and implementation

-Structured logging implementation
+Structured logging setup

 Distributed tracing setup

-Alert tuning and runbook integration
+Alert tuning review

 On-call dashboard setup